How To Create and Communicate a Workplace Vaccination Policy

 - How will you communicate with employees about the COVID-19 vaccine?

 In this blog post, we’ll explore important considerations for developing a COVID-19 workplace vaccination policy.
-You’ll discover three strategies other companies are using to encourage employees to get vaccinated, as well as how modern emergency communication technology can help your organization improve employee vaccination rates.
+You’ll discover several strategies other companies are using to encourage employees to get vaccinated, as well as how modern emergency communication technology can help your organization improve employee vaccination rates.
+Finally, we’ll cover messaging that you can use when discussing your COVID-19 vaccine policy within your company.

 COVID-19 Vaccine Challenges in the Workplace